Nonlinear synthetic gauge potentials and sonic horizons in Bose-Einstein condensates

+We consider for simplicity periodic boundary conditions and write the eigenmodes as $\xi_n(x_3)=e^{ik_3^n x_3}/\sqrt{L}$, where $L$ is the length of the system in the $x_3$ direction.
+By inserting this expansion into Eqs.~\eqref{Action1} and integrating over $x_3$, we find the reduced action in the form

+It is given by the sum of an infinite number of actions, describing the dynamics of massive charged particles in the 2+1 dimensional transverse $x_1-x_2$ plane, and is what is called in literature the \emph{Kaluza-Klein tower}.
+The values of the effective charges and masses for each mode are set by the value of the momentum of the mode in the $x_3$ direction, that is $q_n=\hbar k_3^n$ $m_n=\hbar k_3^n/c\varphi$.
+The ratio $q/m=c\varphi$, which is related to the cyclotron frequency $\omega_c = Bq/m$, is however the same for all the modes.

-{\emph{Experimental considerations.}} For an experimental realisation of the analog gravity effects discussed here, a number of criteria need to be fulfilled.
-Firstly the density-dependent gauge potential relies on the Rabi frequency and the corresponding energy scale to dominate over any collisional interaction energies.
+{\emph{Experimental considerations.}} For an experimental realisation of the analog gravity effects discussed above, a number of criteria must be fulfilled.
+Firstly, the density-dependent gauge potential relies on the Rabi frequency and the corresponding energy scale to dominate over any collisional interaction energies.
 In practice this means $\hbar\Omega$ must be larger than the chemical potential $\mu$ of the Bose-Einstein condensate.
 Secondly, we need to ensure a suitable choice of atomic states and scattering lengths, such that a non-zero current nonlinearity can be obtained.
 For this one needs $U_{11}\ne U_{22}$ which, if not readily available, can be achieved using Feshbach resonances.
 In other words, one needs to be in the adiabatic regime, where the dressed states arising from the light-matter interaction are not coupled.
 This not only requires that $\hbar\Omega\gg\mu$, but the atomic states must also be long lived.
-Promising candidates could for instance be Ytterbium and Strontium which have extremely long lived states of the order of seconds \cite{dalibard_2011}.
-An alternative route in order to avoid spontaneous emission and heating is to use dark states and three-level atoms \cite{theuer_1999,dalibard_2011}.
-Finally, the nonlinear gauge potential should take some specific spatial form in order to emulate the different metrics in question.
-In particular the Reissner-Nordstr\"om metric will require the combination $a_1\rho_0$ to be proportional to $r^{-3/2}$.
-This can for instance be achieved in a uniform Bose-Einstein condensate where the incident laser beam has a radially dependent phase that is proportional to $r^{-1/2}$ in the two-dimensional transverse plane.
-Such a phase profile is easily achieved by, for example, using a Spatial Light Modulator \cite{mcgloin2003applications}.
+Finally, the nonlinear gauge potential should take some specific spatial form in order to emulate a specific spacetime structure in Eq.~\eqref{Metric_offdiag} or effective vector potential in Eq.\eqref{MetricTransformed}.
+Similarly to the proposal in Ref.~\cite{marino2008acoustic}, the relevant phase profiles required to this purpose can be easily obtained using standard beam shaping technologies.